Twisted generating functions and the nearby Lagrangian conjecture: The stable Gauss map of nearby Lagrangians

 \begin{proof}[Proof of Theorem~\ref{thmintro:gaussmap}] Pick a Legendrian lift $\varphi\times z \colon L\to J^1 M$ and $s>\max_L|z|$.
 According to Theorem~\ref{thm:existencetgftube}, the $s$-double of $\varphi\times z$ admits a twisted generating function of tube type twisted by $h:M \to B(\Z,\QQ)$ where $h\circ\pi$ is the Gauss map $g_\varphi$ of $L$.
 Then Proposition~\ref{prop:liftgauss} above says there is a lift of $h$ through $|B(\TT_\infty, \QQ)| \to |B(\Z,\QQ)|$.
 Now Corollary~\ref{cor:vanishing} implies that $h$ is zero on homotopy groups and thus also $g_\varphi$. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{thmintro:gaussJ}] There is a map $\TT_\infty \to BG$ which classifies the spherical fibration associated with the sublevel set $\{f\leq 0\}$ of a function of tube type $f$.
+This can be made compatible with the $\QQ$-action, where on the right-hand side, $\QQ$ acts via the $J$-homomorphism which takes $q\in \QQ$ to the sphere $S^-(q)$ (one point-compactification of the negative eigenspace).
+Hence we obtain a map $|B(\TT_\infty,\QQ)|\to BG/BO=B(G/O)$ and the homotopy commutative diagram:

+As in the proof of Theorem~\ref{thmintro:gaussmap}, a twisted generating function of tube type provides a lift $M\to |B(\TT_\infty,\QQ)|$ of the Gauss map $L\to |B(\Z,\QQ)|$ (under the homotopy equivalence $\pi: L\to M$), and thus also a lift to $B(G/O)$ from which we conclude that the composition to $B(\Z\times BG)$ is null-homotopic. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thmintro:homotopysphere}] By Theorem~\ref{thmintro:gaussmap} the stable Gauss map is nullhomotopic for spheres, hence Corollary~\ref{stable-trivial-linear} says its $s$-double for small $s$ has a generating function linear at infinity.
+\begin{proof}[Proof of Theorem~\ref{thmintro:homotopysphere}] By Theorem~\ref{thmintro:gaussmap} the stable Gauss map of $L$ is nullhomotopic since $L$ is a homotopy sphere, hence Corollary~\ref{stable-trivial-linear} says its $s$-double for small $s$ has a generating function linear at infinity.
 Using Theorem~\ref{thm:chekanovEG} we may turn this into a generating function linear at infinity for the $s$-double for any $s>0$.
 By the same argument as in the proof of Theorem~\ref{thm:existencetgftube} this is tube like for large $s$, and the generating function obtained by restricting to the tube associated to all values below 0 generates only one copy of $L$. \end{proof}